COSC3020/theoretical-sorting-swilso59-1/README.md

 ## Answer

+Testing: To determine if the algorithm operates in linear time.
+I would use a set of test cases to determine if the algorithm's runtime scales propotionally with an increasing input size.
+These inputs would be arrays of various input types.
+Some of the cases I would use would be an already sorted array, reverse sorted array, a randomly generated array, array with duplucate values, and a empty array.
+Each of these input types would be tested with different sizes to observe the runtime scaling as the input sizes increase.
+Each of these tests would be conducted multiple time to get an average runtime.

 Since our sorting algorithm is based on comparisons.
 I would assume that the algorithms would be subject to the same limitations as any comparison based sorting algorithms.
 - In a comparision-based sorting algorithm sorting can be visualized as a decision tree.
 "Each comparisons acts a choice point" that branches out into 2 possibilities based on the outcome of the comparison.
 This is whata gives us the decision tree model.